quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/_build/html/_sources/content/chapter2/section3.md

 machine producing two copies of two orthogonal states (Eq. {eq}`clclon`), a classical cloning machine.
 Unfortunately, it fails when cloning any coherent superposition of these two states.
-In other words, nonorthogonality is at the heart of the No-cloning Theorem.
+In other words, nonorthogonality is at the heart of the no-cloning theorem.

 ## Bibliography for this section
 ```{bibliography}